reymon359/book-sentences/the-pragmatic-programmer/README.md

 Don’t be a slave to history.
 Don’t let existing code dictate future code.
 All code can be replaced if it is no longer appropriate.

+Never store a phone number in a numeric field.

 ### Topic 39 Algorithm Speed

 The larger the input, the longer the running time or the more memory used.